markfmace/MBTdelay_webapp/README.md

 # MBTdelay_webapp
-MBTdelay_webapp is the web-app interface for delay forecasting on the MBTA's Green Line using LightGBM based models and DarkSky weather predicitons.
+MBTdelay_webapp is the web-app interface for delay forecasting on the MBTA's Green Line using LightGBM based models and DarkSky weather predictions.
 Currently deployed on an AWS EC2 instance.

 ### Prerequisites